tqsd/QuNetSim/docs/_build/_sources/install/linux_mac.rst.txt

     #) :code:`git clone git@github.com:tqsd/QuNetSim.git`

-#) Here we use a Python `virtual environment`_ located at the same directory level as where the project is cloned.
+#) Here we use a Python `virtual environment`_ located at the same directory level as where the project is cloned (i.e. dont
+change directories after running step 1).
 Instructions for setting this up:

     #) :code:`python3 -m venv venv`
     #) :code:`source ./venv/bin/activate`